Andrew-Trevor/Lab06IBuiltAZoo/README.md

 ----

 ## Description
-This is a C# console application console where users...
+This is a C# console application console where users are able to build a zoo.
+All animals inherit their properties from 1 or more base classes.

 ---